dadavadd/IGrok/README.md

 -   **License Management**: Admin API to create, delete, and manage user licenses.
 -   **Subscription Control**: Set expiration dates for user subscriptions.
 -   **Hardware ID (HWID) Locking**: Bind a user license to a specific machine.
+-   **User Config Storage**: Allows authenticated users to store and manage their own JSON-based configurations.
 -   **Account Status**: Activate or deactivate user accounts on the fly.
 -   **Secure Admin API**: Admin endpoints are protected by a configurable API Key.
 -   **Rate Limiting**: Protects public endpoints from brute-force attacks.